HewlettPackard/green-dcc/README.md

 *   **Empirical Data Source:** The `throughput_Mbps` and `RTT_ms` values are derived from empirical measurements between major cloud regions (macro-clusters: EU, US, SA, AP) published by [Persico et al. (IEEE GLOBECOM 2016)](https://www.sciencedirect.com/science/article/abs/pii/S138912861630353X).
 The code maps the specific origin/destination locations to these macro-clusters to look up the relevant parameters.
 *   **Simulation Impact:** When a task is assigned remotely, it is held "in transit" for the calculated `delay` (in seconds) before being added to the destination DC's pending queue.
 This delay can significantly impact when a task starts execution and whether it meets its SLA.

+### 7.6 Agent Interaction Modes: `single_action_mode` and `disable_defer_action`

+SustainCluster offers two key boolean flags, typically configured in `configs/env/sim_config.yaml` and passed to the `TaskSchedulingEnv`, that fundamentally alter the agent's interaction with the environment and the nature of the scheduling problem.
+Understanding these flags is crucial for designing experiments and interpreting results.

+#### 7.6.1 `single_action_mode` Flag

+This flag determines whether the agent makes decisions on a per-task basis or a global per-timestep basis.

+*   **`single_action_mode: false` (Default)**
+    *   **Behavior:** This is the **multi-action mode**.
+        *   The environment provides the agent with a **list of observation vectors**, where each vector corresponds to one of the `k_t` currently pending tasks (as described in Section 7.1).
+        *   The agent must output a **list of `k_t` actions**, one for each pending task.
+Each action decides whether to defer that specific task or assign it to one of the `N` datacenters.
+    *   **Advantages:**
+        *   Allows for fine-grained, per-task decision-making, potentially leading to higher overall system optimization.
+        *   Enables the agent to consider the unique characteristics and requirements of each task individually.
+    *   **Disadvantages:**
+        *   Presents a more complex RL problem due to variable-length observation and action lists per timestep.
+        *   Requires RL agents and network architectures capable of handling this variability (e.g., using padding and masking as in the provided SAC example, or attention mechanisms).

+*   **`single_action_mode: true`**
+    *   **Behavior:** This is the **single-action mode**.
+        *   The environment computes and provides the agent with a **single, fixed-size aggregated observation vector** at each timestep.
+This vector summarizes the global state.
+The aggregation logic (e.g., taking averages or sums of individual task features) can be influenced by the `aggregation_method` parameter in `sim_config.yaml`, with the default implementation in `TaskSchedulingEnv._aggregate_task_observations()`.
+This includes aggregated statistics of all `k_t` pending tasks (e.g., number of tasks, average resource demand, minimum time-to-SLA) and the state of all datacenters.
+        *   The agent outputs a **single discrete action**.
+This global action is then uniformly applied by the environment to *all* `k_t` pending tasks for that timestep (e.g., all pending tasks are deferred, or all pending tasks are assigned to a specific datacenter).
+    *   **Advantages:**
+        *   Significantly simplifies the RL problem by providing fixed-size observation and action spaces.
+        *   Makes the environment directly compatible with standard MLP-based agent architectures commonly found in RL libraries like RLlib, without requiring custom models for sequence processing.
+        *   Can lead to faster training iterations due to simpler agent architecture.
+    *   **Disadvantages:**
+        *   Results in coarse-grained control, as all pending tasks receive the same scheduling decision regardless of their individual characteristics.
+        *   The aggregated state might obscure critical details needed for optimal per-task decisions.
+        *   Likely leads to suboptimal performance compared to a well-trained multi-action agent that can make nuanced per-task choices.

+#### 7.6.2 `disable_defer_action` Flag

+This flag controls whether the "defer" action is available to the agent.

+*   **`disable_defer_action: false` (Default)**
+    *   **Behavior:** Deferral is **enabled**.
+        *   The agent can choose action `0` (defer) for a task (in multi-action mode) or for all tasks (in single-action mode).
+        *   The action space dimension for assignments is typically `num_dcs + 1` (0 for defer, 1 to `num_dcs` for assignment).
+    *   **Advantages:**
+        *   Provides the agent with temporal flexibility to delay tasks, potentially waiting for more favorable conditions (e.g., lower electricity prices, lower carbon intensity, or increased resource availability).
+        *   Can lead to better long-term optimization of cost and carbon emissions.
+        *   More realistic for many scheduling scenarios where not all tasks must be executed immediately.
+    *   **Disadvantages:**
+        *   Increases the complexity of the agent's decision-making.
+        *   Carries the risk of increased Service Level Agreement (SLA) violations if tasks are deferred excessively. **However, the environment implements a safeguard:** if a task's SLA deadline has already passed by the time it is considered for an action, it is automatically assigned to its origin datacenter to minimize further SLA violation, bypassing the agent's decision for that specific task.
+The `sla_penalty` reward component then penalizes this violation.
+        *   **Impact on Pending Task Queue (`k_t`):** Even with the SLA safeguard, frequent deferrals can lead to a large number of tasks pending decision at each subsequent timestep (`k_t`).
+This `k_t` includes newly arrived tasks, tasks that have completed their transmission delay from remote assignments, *and* all previously deferred tasks (not yet past their SLA deadline for forced assignment).
+        *   **Impact on `max_tasks` Hyperparameter:** In multi-action mode (`single_action_mode: false`), the growth in `k_t` due to deferrals directly affects the `max_tasks` hyperparameter required for the replay buffer (e.g., `FastReplayBuffer` in the SAC example).
+            *   `max_tasks` defines the padding limit for the list of task observation vectors stored in the buffer.
+            *   If `max_tasks` is set too low, an unexpectedly large number of deferred tasks could exceed this limit, leading to errors or data truncation.
+            *   If `max_tasks` is set very high to accommodate worst-case deferral scenarios, the replay buffer can become very memory-intensive.
+            *   This creates a practical trade-off in configuring the RL agent and highlights a challenge in managing unbounded deferral.
+        *   **Managing Deferral Queue Growth:** While the SLA safeguard handles tasks that have *already* violated their deadline, managing the growth of the deferred task queue *before* SLAs are breached is important.
+Uncontrolled deferral could still lead to a large number of pending tasks.
+Exploring more proactive mechanisms to limit deferrals (e.g., maximum deferral count per task, or a cap on the total number of actively deferred tasks) remains a relevant area for future research (see Section 12).

+*   **`disable_defer_action: true`**
+    *   **Behavior:** Deferral is **disabled**.
+        *   The agent cannot choose action `0`.
+Tasks must be assigned to one of the `N` datacenters.
+        *   The action space dimension for assignments becomes `num_dcs`.
+    *   **Advantages:**
+        *   Simplifies the action space for the agent.
+        *   Ensures tasks are acted upon immediately, preventing deferral-induced SLA violations.
+        *   Keeps the number of pending tasks more directly tied to new arrivals and tasks finishing their transmission delay.
+    *   **Disadvantages:**
+        *   The agent loses temporal flexibility, potentially forcing suboptimal placements if current conditions are poor across all datacenters.
+        *   May lead to higher operational costs or carbon emissions if tasks cannot be shifted to more opportune times.

+#### 7.6.3 Interaction and Usage

+*   These two flags are independent but their combination defines the specific scheduling problem variant:
+    *   `single_action_mode=false`, `disable_defer_action=false`: Default SAC (multi-action, deferral enabled).
+    *   `single_action_mode=false`, `disable_defer_action=true`: Multi-action, no deferral (forces placement).
+    *   `single_action_mode=true`, `disable_defer_action=false`: RLlib examples (single global action, deferral enabled for all).
+    *   `single_action_mode=true`, `disable_defer_action=true`: RLlib examples (single global action, no deferral, forces placement for all).
+*   The `TaskSchedulingEnv` class adjusts its `observation_space` and `action_space` attributes based on these flags, particularly `single_action_mode`.
+The interpretation of agent outputs by the environment also changes accordingly.
+*   These flags are powerful tools for ablation studies (e.g., quantifying the benefit of deferral or per-task decisions) and for adapting the benchmark to different agent capabilities or research questions.
+*   **Example Usage in Config:**
+    ```yaml
+    env:
+      single_action_mode: false  # Use multi-action mode
+      disable_defer_action: false # Allow deferral actions
+    ```

 ## 8. Modular Reward System

 A core feature of SustainCluster is its highly flexible and extensible reward system, designed to facilitate research into multi-objective sustainable scheduling.
 Instead of a single fixed reward, users can easily define complex reward signals that balance various environmental, economic, and operational goals.